-Preparations and packing lists
+Preparations and packing list

 The pilgrim season - when can you go?

-Safety in the mountains
+Safety in the forests and mountains

 Take your time